dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Note

-Java allows you to overload any method—not just constructor methods.
+Java allows you to overload any method — not just constructor methods.
 Thus, to completely describe a method, you need to specify its name together with its parameter types.
 This is called the signature of the method.
 For example, the String class has four public methods called indexOf.
 They have signatures